vilya/VGL/README.txt

   - A base class, intended for subclassing.
 - A *very* simple renderer abstraction.
 - Helper functions for dealing with OpenGL shaders.
-- An example program which draws a lit teapot.
+- Some example programs which demonstrate various aspects of the library.
-- An example program which loads and displays a model file.
+- A build system using CMake

 License